dfinity/candid/spec/Candid.md

 Note:

 * It is unspecified how the pair (B,R) representing a serialised value is bundled together in an external environment.

+### Deserialisation

+Deserialisation at an expected type sequence `(<t'>,*)` proceeds by

+ * checking for the magic number `DIDL`
+ * using the inverse of the `T` function to decode the type definitions `(<t>*)`
+ * using the inverse of the `M` function, indexed by `(<t>*)`, to decode the values `(<v>*)`
+ * use the coercion relation `(<v>,*) ~> (<v'>,*) : (<t'>,*)` to try to understand the decoded values at the expected type.

+### Deserialisation of future types

+Deserialisation uses the following mechanism for robustness towards future extensions:

+* A serialised type may be headed by an opcode other than the ones defined above (i.e., less than -24).
+Any such opcode is followed by an LEB128-encoded count, and then a number of bytes corresponding to this count.
+A type represented that way is called a *future type*.

+* A value corresponding to a future type is called a *future value*.
+It is represented by two LEB128-encoded counts, *m* and *n*, followed by a *m* bytes in the memory representation M and accompanied by *n* corresponding references in R.

+These measures allow the serialisation format to be extended with new types in the future, as long as their representation and the representation of the corresponding values include a length prefix matching the above scheme, and thereby allowing an older deserialiser not understanding them to skip over them.
+The subtyping rules ensure that upgradability is maintained in this situation, i.e., an old deserialiser has no need to understand the encoded data.

+## Open Questions

+* Support default field values?
+* Support generic type definitions?
+* Namespaces for imports?